signalfx/splunk-otel-go/example/README.md

 This example instruments a simple HTTP server-client application.

-The application is configured to send spans and metrics to a local instance of the OpenTelemetry Collector, which propagates them to Splunk Observability Cloud.
+The application is configured to send spans, metrics, and logs to a local instance of the OpenTelemetry Collector, which propagates them to Splunk Observability Cloud.